UN-OCHA/hrinfo_analytics/README.md

 # hrinfo_analytics
-Pulls analyics from HR.info APIs and puts them into a Google Sheet
+Pulls analytics from HR.info APIs and puts them into a Google Sheet